Vessel: Alajuela 38

 - Fuel Polishing System

 - And much, much more!

 In June, our team proudly delivered a custom-finished Alajuela 38, representing GIBY’s first true boat-building effort.
-While boat service (not building) is the norm at GIBY, our crew was flattered to have been chosen to partner with the owners, Sue and Erik, on this unique and challenging project.
-Though completion involved a sprint to the finish, the project mostly unfolded gradually over a five year period, as the couple moved closer to retirement and realizing their sailing dreams.
+While boat service (not building) is the norm at GIBY, our crew was flattered to have been chosen to partner with the owners, Susan and Erik, on this unique and challenging project.
+Though completion involved a sprint to the finish, the project mostly unfolded gradually over a five year period, as the couple moved closer to retirement and to realizing their sailing dreams.

 After the hull arrived at GIBY, our team was charged with turning what was essentially a shell into a finished sailboat, capable of both coastal cruising and circumnavigation.
 Working closely with the owners, the GIBY team finished the build, stem to stern, ballast to mast.